syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/barcode/EJ2_ASP.NETCORE/getting-started.md

 ![Alt text](./images/default-template.png)

-**Step 2:** Once your project created.
-Add Syncfusion EJ2 package into your application by using Nugget Package Manager.
+**Step 2:** Once your project is created, add Syncfusion EJ2 package into your application by using Nugget Package Manager.

 Open the `nuGet` package manager.

 ![Alt text](./images/solution-explorer-core.png)

-Install the **Syncfusion.EJ2** package to the application
+Install the **Syncfusion.EJ2** package to the application.

 ![Alt text](./images/nuget-demo.png)

-After Installation complete this will be included in the project.
+After Installation is completed, this will be included in the project.
 You can refer it from the Project Assembly Reference.

-> Install **NewtonSoft.JSON** as dependency since **Syncfusion.EJ2** is dependent to NewtonSoft.JSON package.
+> Install **NewtonSoft.JSON** as dependency since **Syncfusion.EJ2** is dependent on NewtonSoft.JSON package.

 **Step 3:** Open the **Views/_ViewImports.cshtml** to import Syncfusion.EJ2 package.